isitsamgallon/Ashen-Campaign/content/Gods & Heralds/Aeloria/Aeloria.md

 She has a group of followers known as [[The Golden Ones]] who sign a pact with her on initiation meaning that she gets their eternal soul to act as a researcher while they get whatever knowledge they may require.

 Aeloria is seen as generally a good god who dedicates herself to bringing hope to the inhabitants of [[The Amber Realms]] and teaching them how to survive.
-However, she can also be quite cruel in what she asks for in return for knowledge like when [[Chenris Tallfellow]] and [[Mordecai Reverence]] visit her room in the [[Session 20#Aeloria's Room|All Father Temple]].
+However, she can also be quite cruel in what she asks for in return for knowledge like when [[Chenris Tallfellow †]] and [[Mordecai Reverence]] visit her room in the [[Session 20#Aeloria's Room|All Father Temple]].

 ### List of Aeloria's Deals:
 - Information on [[Professor Varitan Leotoris]] and [[Leotoris' Last Problem|his note]] in exchange for Chenris' soul.
 (Deal Successful)